luba-abramova/Portfolio/Cyclistic/1_Introduction.md

  For this analysis, I will use MS Excel as a spreadsheet tool, SQL and MS SQL Server for queries, and Power BI for visualizations.

 ## Scenario
 I am a data analyst working on the marketing analyst team at Cyclistic, a bike-share company in Chicago.
 The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
 Therefore, my team wants to understand how casual riders and annual members use Cyclistic bikes differently.
-From these insights, my team will design a new marketing strategy to convert casual riders into annual members.
+From these insights, my team will suggest a new marketing strategy to convert casual riders into annual members.

 ## Goal
 Design marketing strategies aimed at converting casual riders into annual members, thus maximizing the number of profitable annual members in the Cyclistic program.